Talskiddy: History

 Talskiddy was once an ancient manor belonging to the Duchy of Cornwall.
 Previous to the formation of the Duchy, it was one of 17 manors belonging to the Earl of Cornwall.
 It is recorded that Richard, Earl of Cornwall purchased three Cornish acres at Talskiddy.
 These seventeen 'ancient manors' were known collectively as the Antiqua maneria.
 The manorial custom of "Free Bench" was practised here.
 It was once a centre for the woolcombing industry.
 Many of the older houses in the village are built of cob.

 Etymology

-The meaning of the name is supposed to be brow of the hill of shadows, from Tal the Cornish word for brow, and skeusy the Cornish word for shady or shadows, but could include the Cornish skaw meaning elder trees.
+The meaning of the name is believed to be brow of the river Skeusi, from tal the Cornish word for brow, and Skeusi, the Cornish name of a river.

 Amenities

 Talskiddy is probably one of the smallest villages in Cornwall, the only facilities being one red telephone box and a Victorian postbox.
 It is one of only a few villages in Cornwall that has a village green.
 It also has a duck pond, known by the residents as "the harbour".
 There was once a "kiddlywink" or beer shop in the village.
 Two woolcombing sheds remain, now converted to dwellings.
 Close by are the farming settlements of Rosedinnick, Pennatillie and Pencrennis.
 The nearest main roads are the A39 (Atlantic highway) which provides good links to North Cornwall, and the provides good A30 links to the rest of Cornwall.